fiji-hpc/hpc-datastore/doc/APPLICATIONS.md

 # Applications:

-## A Storage Independent Image Fileformat
+## A Storage-Independent Image Fileformat
 Consider the following.
 Start a local server.
 Create there and work with some dataset on it (locally), later move the data elsewhere without changing the addressing path (well, except for the host, port and dataset name -- because the